U.N. Council backs Iran nuclear deal but Tehran hardliners object

 "It is a balanced deal that means Iran won't get an atomic bomb," said French Foreign Minister Laurent Fabius.

-Congress now has 60 days to decide whether to approve or reject the deal.

-Power appeared to try to address some of the concerns shared by Congressional conservatives and some in the Middle East.
+Samantha Power, the U.S. ambassador to the United Nations, appeared to try to address some of the concerns shared by congressional conservatives and some in the Middle East.
 The deal "doesn't change our profound concern about human rights violations committed by the Iranian government or about instability Iran fuels ... from its support for terrorist proxies to its repeated threats against Israel, its other destabilizing activities in the region", she said.

 Iran's U.N.
 Ambassador, Gholamali Khoshroo, rejected the U.S. accusations as baseless.
 "The country that invaded two countries in our region and created favorable grounds for the growth of terrorism and extremism is not well placed to raise such accusations against my country," he told the Council.